Understanding & Overcoming Fear

 What this means is that consciously you may desire success, but subconsciously, for whatever reason, you do not feel that you deserve it.

-The way you were treated, and the things you were told (particularly by your parents), all helped to create and shape certain beliefs in your mind.
-Some of these beliefs may have empowered you, filling you with confidence.
-Whilst others may have limited you, filling you with self-doubt.
+The way you were treated as a child, and the things you were told, all helped to create and shape certain beliefs in your mind.
+Some of these beliefs may have empowered you by filling you with confidence.
+Whilst others may have limited you by filling you with self-doubt.

 These subconscious beliefs directly influence the type and level of success that you will achieve in life.
 If you were made to feel important and special as a child, you are likely to believe that you deserve success and that success is something you will and should achieve.